Burglary Charges

 Unlawful Sale of Burglary Tools

-The act of selling burglary tools to a third party.
+The act of selling burglary tools to a third party is also a punishable offense.